acergokul/FYP-2024/README.md

 Authors: Gokul Selveraj and Shamir Kevin Menon

-File usage purley for Educational Purpose.
+File usage purely for Educational Purpose.
 Not for commercial use.
 All Rights Reserved